Derick Talks About Christianity, Gets Criticized For Gender Tweet

 The dust on Derick Dillard’s twitter controversy clearly has not settled.
 The Duggar family son-in-law was pulled up by his critics again on Monday after he tweeted about Christianity.

 Jill Duggar’s husband Derick invited the wrath of Twitterati after he tweeted last week about gender.
 The tweet was in response to a TLC announcement about transgender teen Jazz Jennings’ show, I Am Jazz.
 Derick opined gender is not fluid and is ordained by God, upsetting many who support LGBT rights.
-Many who criticized Derick for the alleged attack on a transgender teen, called for his ouster from the Duggar family’s show Counting On.
+Many who criticized Derick for the alleged attack on a transgender teen, called for his ousting from the Duggar family’s show Counting On.
 TLC issued a statement in which the television network distanced itself from the stormy tweet.
 Incidentally, both Counting On and I Am Jazz air on TLC.

 Since his controversial tweet, Derick tweeted multiple times to clarify his opinion but his attempts have drawn mixed reactions.
 On Monday, Derick tweeted about a “global war” on Christianity and love for Christ.
 His critics saw the tweet as yet another attempt to justify his earlier tweet on gender, though Derick did not mention that the tweets were connected.
 Besides questioning the alleged attack on Jennings, his critics have also dragged Derick’s brother-in-law and Jill Duggar’s scandal-hit brother, Josh, into the discussion.